Sultan Khan-Giray

 Sultan Khan-Giray (full name: Kırım-Giray Mehmet Gireyev Khan-Giray; 1808–1842) was a Circassian politician and representative of the Circassian aristocracy, ethnographer, folklorist, art critic, author (of works that have contributed significantly to Circassian culture and Circassian literature).
 He is considered one of the founders of Circassian ethnography and historical science.

 Biography

 He was born in 1808 in the village of Tləwstənhabl in Circassia (now in the Republic of Adygea) as a member of the Adamey tribe.
 He graduated from the Cadet Corps in St. Petersburg, served in various officer ranks.
-He supported the peaceful annexation of Circasia to Russia.
+He supported the peaceful annexation of Circassia to Russia.

 His works, used by researchers in Russia and abroad, has been published in well-known periodicals in St. Petersburg, Moscow and the Caucasus.
 In addition to the above, some famous literary works are still sought after.
 Some of the works have been studied by the researchers of the Adygea Republic Humanitarian Research Institute.

 In 2008, an evening dedicated to Sultan Khan-Girey's 200th birthday was held at the Pyatigorsk National House of Cultures.